 Recently, I have been developing a solution to extract data from a Log Analytics workspace using Azure Data Factory.
 At the time of writing, Azure Data Factory does not have a native connector for Log Analytics workspaces so the Log Analytics REST API must be used instead.
 These data will then be loaded into an Azure SQL database to be used for reporting.

 Whilst it is possible to export M Queries straight out of Log Analytics into Power BI, this will not cater for long-term retention scenarios.
 A straightforward task I thought, initially.
 Wrong.
-In the next four posts, I will go over the steps required to setup the initial environment, extract the data, process/load the data into the SQL database, and finally produce the report in Power BI.
+In the next four posts, I will go over the steps required to setup the initial environment, extract the data, and finally process/load the data into the SQL database.

 What is required to get started?

 - Azure Subscription – Subscription Owner/Contributor and Azure AD permissions to deploy Service Principals